QARANC.co.uk Find Extra Work

 It can take up to four months for information to be sent back to the applicant.
 Welfare enquires are given priority over family interest enquires.
 Records may not include specific theatres of operation or action seen but could include medals and awards though not citations.
 Few records contain photographs.

 The Army Personnel Centre advise relatives who have completed their search to also approach the respective Regimental or Corps museums which may store war diaries.
-Details of army museums can be found at www.armymuseums.org.uk Many army museums have teams of researchers who can help with information and photos of specific time periods and locations.
+Details can be found at www.armymuseums.org.uk Many have teams of researchers who can help with information and photos of specific time periods and locations.

 As an example of information that can be obtained please read the George Main - Gordon Highlanders WW2 page.

-Members of the QA Association can be serving QA's and those who have retired or left the army.
+Members of the QA Association can be serving QA's and those who have retired or left the army so is a great way to find old army friends.
 Any member of the QA Association can ask for help in tracing and contacting a former member.
 Use the address or telephone number on the QA Association page.

 Military Medical Records